Housing Counseling Assistance Program (14.169)

 Applicant Eligibility

 Qualified public or private nonprofit organizations.
-There are three categories of eligible applicants: (1) HUD-approved local housing counseling agency; (2) HUD-approved national or regional intermediary; and (3) State housing finance agency.
+There are four categories of eligible applicants: (1) HUD-approved local housing counseling agency; (2) HUD-approved national or regional intermediary; (3) State housing finance agency; and (4) multi-state organizations.

 Beneficiary Eligibility